vuejs/vuefire/docs/index.md

   - title: Idiomatic
     details: Use composables that align with the declarative approach of Vue.
 Everything that can be automatically handled by VueFire is.
 Nested Collections, Document References, and more, are all handled for you.
   - title: Performant
     details: VueFire only handles the binding for you so your state is always up to date with the server.
-You still be able to use Firebase JS SDK to its full potential!
+You'll still be able to use the Firebase JS SDK to its full potential!
   - title: Flexible
     details: Use Firebase Database, Firestore, Authentication, etc. VueFire exposes tree-shakable APIs that are built on top of the Firebase modular JS SDK.